 Colour exists somewhere between abstraction and reality

 Our experiences of the world around us are ambiguous.
-Our awareness continuously moves between inner feelings and memories and the outer sensations of light, sound, weather and season.
+Our awareness continuously moves between inner feelings and memories and the outer sensations of colour, light, sound, time of day, weather etc..
+Colour is not fixed and touchable like surface, colour changes every moment with the light.

 Pamela Carr studied Fine Art at Wimbledon and Chelsea Colleges of Art.